My Defy is bricked, can't seem to get phone to show ClockWorkMod

 1).
 Rooted with SuperOneClick

 2).
-Installed bootmenu & the ClockWorkMod recovery (using the second half of page for instructions)
+Installed bootmenu & the ClockWorkMod recovery (using the second half of this page for instructions)

 3).
 Flashed froyo (kernel-froyo-222-179-4-signed.zip)